JanGorman/Waxwing/README.md

 }
 ```

 The `OperationQueue` based migrations are always run from their own queue so the same caveat applies.
-Also note, that if any of the migrations in the queue depend on another one having run first, you explicitly need to add that dependency. `Operation` of course makes this trivial through the `addDependency()` method.
+Also note, that if any of the migrations in the queue depend on another one having run first, you explicitly need to add that dependency. `Operation` makes this trivial through the `addDependency()` method.

 You can add as many migrations as you want.
-They will always be executed once which makes reasoning about the state of your application a lot easier.
+They will only ever be executed once.

 ## Progress

 Waxwing has built in support for [Progress](https://developer.apple.com/documentation/foundation/progress).
 Since the number of actions that are run using the closure based method cannot be determined it just reports a total unit count of 1.
-If you're using Operations, the unit count will match the number of migrations.
+If you're using operations, the unit count will match the number of migrations.

 ```swift
 import Waxwing